Classification of simple Lie superalgebras in characteristic $2$: The two methods of superization for

 \section{The two methods of superization for $p=2$}

-\ssec{Queerification for $p\neq 2$} Let $\cA$ be a Lie-admissible algebra (i.e., $\cA_L$, the algebra with the same space as $\cA$ and the bracket instead of the dot product, is a Lie algebra, e.g., an associative algebra over any field).
-The space of the Lie superalgebra $\fq(\cA)$, which we call the \textit{queerification} of $\cA$, is $\cA_L\oplus\Pi(\cA)$, where $\Pi$ is the change of parity functor, with the multiplication given by the following expressions
+\ssec{Queerification for $p\neq 2$} Let $\cA$ be an associative algebra; let $\cA_L$ be the Lie algebra with the same space as $\cA$ and the multiplication being defined by the commutator instead of the dot product.
+The space of the Lie superalgebra $\fq(\cA)$, which we call the \textit{queerification} of $\cA$, is $\cA_L\oplus\Pi(\cA)$, where $\Pi$ is the change of parity functor, so $\fq(\cA)_\ev=\cA_L$ and $\fq(\cA)_\od=\Pi(\cA)$, with the multiplication given by the following expressions

-The term ``queer" is taken after the Lie superalgebra $\fq(n):=\fq(\Mat(n))$, where $\Mat(n)$ is the associative algebra of $n\times n$-matrices.
+The term ``queer", now classical, is taken after the Lie superalgebra $\fq(n):=\fq(\Mat(n))$, a \lq\lq queer\rq\rq\ analog (as explaned in \cite{Lsos}) of $\fgl(n)$, where $\Mat(n)$ is the associative algebra of $n\times n$ matrices.
 We express the elements of the Lie superalgebra $\fg=\fq(n)$ by means of a pair of matrices

+We will similarly denote by pairs $(A,B)$, where $A,B \in\cA$ the elements of $\fq(\cA)$.
 The brackets between these basis elements are as follows: